 5. Step away from parenting duties when you can.
 You need and deserve a break!
 I skip out on bath and bedtime every now and then.
 I know that sounds harsh, but read on… if you’ve been with small children all day you know how gassed you feel post-dinner.

 When Ted is home, we’ve started a new evening routine: we eat together as a family, he takes the kids upstairs for baths, and I go for a walk [or if the weather is crummy I go in the basement and do a 30-minute workout].
 I take time for me and do some type of physical activity.

 This actually rejuvenates me for the evening— which is when I work on Mom to Mom Nutrition things.
 It not only helps with my mood, but it gives the guys some alone time too.
 And if Ted isn’t home, I turn on the TV and pour a glass of wine.
 It’s just as effective! [that was a joke—I do bath and bedtime, and enjoy it!].

 Granted everyone’s life situation is different and you might not be able to step away from mom duties or have the funds to buy fancy poo mascara.
-But there’s definitely something deep down that makes YOU happy [outside of being mom].
-My hope is that you find that “happy place” and make it part of everyday YOU!
-You family will love you more for it!
+But there’s definitely something deep down that makes YOU happy [outside of being a mom].
+My hope is that you find that “happy place” and make it part of every day YOU!
+Your family will love you more for it!